-The PRC is comprised of independent non-executive directors of AMP Limited and meets no less than four times a year.
-The PRC is chaired by an independent non-executive director of the AMP Limited Board as appointed by the AMP Limited Board.
-During the 2014 financial year, the PRC consisted of the following members:
+The PRC is comprised of independent non-executive directors of AMP and meets no less than four times a year.
+The PRC is chaired by an independent non-executive director of the AMP board as appointed by the AMP board.
+During the 2016 financial year, the PRC consisted of the following members: